- 2

 Welcome to Kashmir — Heaven on Earth

 Kashmir is India’s most breathtaking destination — a Himalayan paradise of shimmering lakes, flower-strewn meadows, snow-draped peaks, and Mughal gardens that have captivated poets, emperors, and travellers for centuries.
-Nestled between the Pir Panjal and Great Himalayan ranges, the Kashmir Valley is a world apart — where the turquoise waters of Dal Lake reflect the snow-capped giants above, where Shikara rides at dawn feel like floating through a dream, and where every season brings a new face of extraordinary beauty.
-Our Kashmir tour packages are designed to help you experience every shade of this incomparable valley — from the alpine meadows of Gulmarg and Pahalgam to the ancient shrines of Srinagar — with comfort, care, and deep local insight.
+Nestled between the Pir Panjal and Great Himalayan ranges, the Kashmir Valley is a world apart — where the turquoise waters of Dal Lake reflect the snow-capped giants above, Shikara rides at dawn feel like floating through a dream, and every season brings a new face of extraordinary beauty.
+From the alpine meadows of Gulmarg and Pahalgam to the ancient shrines of Srinagar, our Kashmir tour packages are designed to help you experience every shade of this incomparable valley with comfort, care, and deep local insight.

 Top Places to Visit in Kashmir